 Skip to contents

-Let’s simulate a simple dataset with images viewed during encoding and retrieval:
+Let’s simulate a small dataset: 2 participants view 3 images during encoding and retrieval.

 data.frame(